-FOR 831 and FOR 833 will be offered during fall semester 2012 and FOR 835 and FOR 837 will be offered in spring semester 2013.
+FOR 831 and FOR 833 will be offered during Fall Semester 2013 and FOR 835 and FOR 837 will be offered in Spring Semester 2014.
 See MSU Schedule of Courses for more detail.
 These courses will follow a similar schedule in future years.

 Certificate-Only Students: If you would like to pursue the Certificate without earning a M.S. or Ph.D. through MSU, you will still need to apply through the MSU Admissions office.
 Visit http://admissions.msu.edu/apply.asp to complete the online application.
 Be sure to select “Graduate Certificate” from the first drop-down menu.
-Domestic students will need to provide official transcripts, whereas international students will need to provide official transcripts, TOEFL scores and an affidavit of financial support.
+Domestic students will need to provide official transcripts, whereas international students will need to provide official transcripts, and TOEFL scores.
 GRE scores are not required for the Certificate alone.

 MSU-Degree Students: Students who are currently enrolled, or are already applying to, a M.S. or Ph.D. degree program at MSU do not need to complete a separate application for the Certificate program.